Table Of Contents

-This review will show you some of the greatest systems to level floor and wall tiles available on the market (or show you what to look for) and teach you how to use your new tile leveling kit like a pro!
+This review will show you some of the best tile leveling systems to level floor and wall tiles available on the market (or show you what to look for) and teach you how to use your new tile leveling system like a pro!

 Warning: This review contains images of the dirtiest clip pliers on the internet.
 Continue at your own risk.

-My name is Carl and I have been tiling professionally for over 20 years and it shows.
-My tools bare the signs of too many long days and helpers slacking off.
+My name is Carl, and I’ve been tiling professionally for over 25 years, and it shows.
+My tools bare the symptoms of so many long days, one tile job for many, and helpers slacking off.

-I’ve set my fair share of tiles in my time and I know that in order to get the best results, I need to use the latest and best tiling tools available – clique I know but damn if it isn’t true.
+I’ve set my fair share of tiles in my time, and I know that in order to get the best results, I need to use the latest and best tiling equipment available- a clique I know, but darn it if it’s not real.